-If you're an introvert like me and just love writing, you can make money just from creating content.
+If you’re an introvert and love writing, you can make money just from creating content.

 So for example, you could put ads on your site and earn anywhere from $15 to $35 per 1,000 people who visit your site every month.

 You’re also building up an evergreen stockpile of content that will continue to bring you more visitors, and therefore more income, year after year after year.

 7. You Don’t Have to Be So “On” All The Time

 One of my favorite things about blogging is that you don’t have to be so “on” all the time, pressured to show up and show your face online.

 You can publish something once a week, and if you are following a solid SEO strategy, feel pretty good about the results that you’re going to get for your business and your brand.

 8. You Can Go More In-Depth Into Topics

 Blogging also gives you the opportunity to go way more in-depth on topics in a very clear, structured way that you just can’t really do on social media.
 And that really allows you to highlight your expertise and get your readers the results and answers that they’re looking for.

 Another thing I love is that if something happens in life and you need to take some time off, you totally can, without a huge negative shift in your business.